 If you need longer-term support and you do not get housing benefit or council tax benefit you may have to pay towards this support.

 There are a number of sheltered housing schemes in Pendle.
 These are ideal for older people who wish to live independently, in comfort and security with the opportunity to socialise and get involved with leisure activities when they choose.

 Sheltered accommodation in Pendle is managed by a number of Registered Providers.

-The term extra care housing is used to describe self-contained homes designed with specific features to suit your support needs.
-Support services are also available to enable you to look after yourself and live independently.
 Extra care housing is popular with people whose disabilities, frailty or health needs make ordinary housing unsuitable, but who do not need or want to move to long term care (residential or nursing homes).